-The tour will depart for Moncton, New Brunswick to visit the Magnetic Hill, an unforgettable natural wonder, before continuing to Hopewell National Park to see the Hopewell Rocks by the sea.
+The tour will depart for Moncton, New Brunswick to visit the world largest Lobster Statue - Shediac and the Magnetic Hill, an unforgettable natural wonder, before continuing to Hopewell National Park to see the Hopewell Rocks and the Bay of Fundy.
 We will continue to St. John, where we will visit the Reversing Falls.
 After dinner, we'll go Fredericton for the night.

 Moncton is a Canadian city located in Westmorland County in southeastern New Brunswick.
 Situated in the Petitcodiac River Valley, Moncton lies at the geographic centre of the Maritime Provinces.
 The city's skyline however encompasses many buildings and structures with varying architectural styles from many periods.

 A tribute to the region's lobster-fishing industry, the town of Shediac in New Brunswick is home to the largest statue of a lobster in the world.
 The ninety-ton statue makes for a perfect spot to take a memorable picture.

 This unique stretch of road in New Brunswick is home to a convincing optical illusion.
 Because of the obstruction of the horizon, cars appear to roll up this "magnetic hill," and must accelerate 'down' it.

 The Hopewell Rocks are a unique series of rock formations caused by tidal erosion.
 They are located on the shores of the Bay of Fundy in Hopewell Cape, New Brunswick.
 The area is also known for its wildlife.

 Saint John is the largest city in New Brunswick and the second largest city in the maritime provinces.
 It is known as the Fundy City due to its location on the north shore of the Bay of Fundy at the mouth of the Saint John River.